-These findings largely support the assumption that both implicit and explicit measures tap into the same underlying ideological constructs.
-Implicit endorsement for various SDO and RWA values appear to match self-reported, explicit endorsement in consistent ways.
-It is possible, however, that explicit measures capture these ideologies more strongly.
-Additionally, explicit measures may also capture broader attitudes, potentially influenced by other tertiary factors, such as more general values of political conservatism.
+Theoretical and Practical Implications

+Our results could be seen as conveying an optimistic or a pessimistic message for the measurement of ideological constructs using the IAT.
+On the optimistic side, the general consistency between predicted relationships between implicit attitudes and RWA/SDO is evidence in favor of the validity of the IAT to measure these beliefs.
+On the pessimistic side, a critic might argue that the consistency between explicit and implicit measures only shows that the IAT is a less reliable and more difficult to way measure what can be measured more simply and cost-effectively using explicit measures (e.g., Schimmack, 2021).
+An IAT proponent might point to the greater specificity of the IAT (i.e., there were fewer unpredicted relationships with IAT scores than explicit attitudes in our analysis), but the evidence for this is only suggestive.

+There are also important implications of our results for measurement of RWA and SDO.
+Like previous researchers (e.g., Kandler et al., 2016; Kehn et al., 2022; Perez-Arche & Miller, 2021; Wagoner et al., 2023), we found that neither measure fit the data well; in fact, fit was in the “poor” range for both.
+The fact that these measures are so widely-used despite not fitting the data well are concerning, as mis-specified measurement models can indicate conceptual problems with the measure that may severely bias estimates (Rhemtulla et al., 2020).
+On the other hand, some researchers have argued that many personality measures are practically useful despite sub-standard fit (Hopwood & Donnellan, 2010).
+At the very least, we think the current results suggest that more work is needed to better understand the measurement properties of SDO and RWA (see, e.g., Funke, 2005; Ho et al., 2012).
+We hope that the openly-available data accompanying this article will further this effort by allowing researchers to test and evaluate alternative measurement models for the measures we used.

 Limitations and Future Directions

-The main limitation of the current study lies in the fact that all data was collected as part of Project Implicit – a large-scale data collection project with no specific hypotheses in mind.
+The primary limitation of the current study lies in the fact that all data was collected as part of Project Implicit – a large-scale data collection project with no specific hypotheses in mind.
 As such, the current study used the pre-selected word pairs/items that most closely aligned with RWA and SDO ideologies, but these were not perfect stimuli.
 Although the selected word pairs/items offered some good approximations of each ideology, further research could assess topics more directly drawn from – and in line with – RWA and SDO ideologies.

 Additionally, of the two ideologies, high scores in SDO are relatively less common in the general public (and this was true for the current dataset, as well).
 This asymmetry between ideologies might explain why RWA had stronger predictive power than SDO.
 Therefore, future research might want to further explore the predictive power of SDO in implicit attitudes by capturing a wider range of SDO scores in future sampling.

+Finally, the current data did not allow us to measure relationships between RWA and attitudes controlling for SDO, and vice versa.
+Given the overlap between these two ideologies (in particular, their shared variance with overall left-right ideology), future research should measure both SDO and RWA for the same participants in order to test which attitudes are associated uniquely with each.

 Conclusion